openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Macro/syntax_node.md

  a   b
 ```

-When outputting this syntax tree, parentheses must be added around `a + b` to yield `(a + b) * y` (outputting `a + b * y` would imply multiplication before addition, which differs from the syntax tree's meaning).
+When outputting this syntax tree, parentheses must be added around `a + b` to yield `(a + b) * y` (if `a + b * y` were output, it would imply multiplication before addition, which differs from the syntax tree's meaning).
 The `ast` library automatically adds parentheses when outputting syntax trees.

-Finally, the operator at the root of the syntax tree is changed from `*` to `+`, resulting in the following syntax tree:
+In the third step, the operator at the root of the syntax tree is changed from `*` to `+`, resulting in the following syntax tree:

 ```text
       +